Varad2004/algo_visualizer/README.md

 # How to run this project ?

-- You should have NodeJS insalled in your localhost machine [Download NodeJS](https://nodejs.org/en/)
+- You should have NodeJS insalled in your localhost machine [Download NodeJS v14](https://nodejs.org/en/)
 - Open Terminal
 - Navigate to Project Directory
 - Enter the following command `npm install` this will install all required dependencies